Nagaraju-sunnapu/nagaraju-first/README.md

 # nagaraju-first
-this is my first repository
+This is my first repository
+author-Nagaraju